KiraboshiSys/go-sqs-worker/README.md

 ## Features

 - **Producer and Consumer Support**: Enables the creation and handling of jobs with distinct producer and consumer components.
+- **Scheduled Job Processing**: Supports the scheduling of jobs for processing at a later time.
 - **Dead Letter Queue Integration**: Provides built-in support for Dead Letter Queues (DLQs) to ensure reliable message processing.
 - **Configurable Retry Mechanism**: Allows customization of the number of retries and delay intervals for failed jobs.
 - **Graceful Shutdown**: Manages context cancellation and cleanup during termination.